Nuxalk language: Syllables

-There has been some dispute as to how to count syllables in such words, what, if anything, constitutes the nuclei of those syllables, and if the concept of 'syllable' is even applicable to Nuxalk.
+There has been some dispute as to how to count syllables in such words; what, if anything, constitutes the nuclei of those syllables; and if the concept of 'syllable' is even applicable to Nuxalk.
 However, when recordings are available, the syllable structure can be clearly audible, and speakers have clear conceptions as to how many syllables a word contains.
 In general, a syllable may be /C̩/, /CF̩/ (where F is a fricative), /CV/, or /CVC/.
-When C is a stop, CF syllables are always composed of a plain voiceless stop (/pʰ, tʰ, t͡sʰ, kʰ, kʷ, qʰ, qʷ/) plus a fricative (/s, ɬ, x, xʷ, χ, χʷ/).
-For example, /płt/ 'thick' is two syllables, /pʰɬ.t/, with a syllabic fricative, while in /tʼχtʰ/ 'stone', /stʼs/ 'salt', /qʷtʰ/ 'crooked', /k̓ʰx/ 'to see' and /ɬqʰ/ 'wet' each consonant is a separate syllable.
-Stop-fricative sequences can also be disyllabic, however, as in /tɬ/ 'strong' (two syllables, at least in the cited recording) and /kʷs/ 'rough' (one syllable or two).
+When C is a stop, CF syllables are always composed of a pulmonic stop (//p, t, t͡s, c, kʷ, q, qʷ//) plus a fricative (//s, ɬ, ç, xʷ, χ, χʷ//).

+For example, plht 'thick' is two syllables (//pɬ.t//), with a syllabic fricative, while in tʼxt 'stone', stʼs 'salt', qwt 'crooked', kʼc 'to see' and lhq 'wet' each consonant is a separate syllable: //tʼ.χ.t/, /s.tʼ.s/, /qʷ.t/, /cʼ.ç/, /ɬ.q//.
+Stop-fricative sequences can also be disyllabic, however, as in tlh 'strong' (two syllables, at least in the cited recording) and kws 'rough' (one syllable or two).
 Syllabification of stop-fricative sequences may therefore be lexicalized or a prosodic tendency.
-Fricative-fricative sequences also have a tendency toward syllabicity, e.g. with /sx/ 'bad' being one syllable or two, and /sχs/ 'seal fat' being two syllables (/sχ.s/) or three.
-Speech rate plays a role, with e.g. /ɬxʷtʰɬt͡sʰxʷ/ 'you spat on me' consisting of all syllabic consonants in citation form (/ɬ.xʷ.tʰ.ɬ.t͡sʰ.xʷ/) but condensed to stop-fricative syllables (/ɬxʷ.tɬ.t͡sʰxʷ/) at fast conversational speed.
+Fricative-fricative sequences also have a tendency toward syllabicity, e.g. with sc 'bad' being one syllable or two, and sxs 'fat, grease' being two syllables (//sχ.s//) or three.
+Speech rate plays a role, with e.g. lhxwtlhtscw //ɬχʷtɬt͡sxʷ// 'you spat on me' consisting of all syllabic consonants in citation form (//ɬ.χʷ.t.ɬ.t͡s.xʷ//) but condensed to stop-fricative syllables (//ɬχʷ.tɬ.t͡sxʷ//) at fast conversational speed.

 This syllabic structure may be compared with that of Miyako.

 The linguist Hank Nater has postulated the existence of a phonemic contrast between syllabic and non-syllabic sonorants: //m̩, n̩, l̩//, spelled ṃ, ṇ, ḷ.
-(The vowel phonemes //i, u// would then be the syllabic counterparts of //j, w//.)
-Words claimed to have unpredictable syllables include sṃnṃnṃuuc 'mute', smṇmṇcaw '(the fact) that they are children'.
+(The vowel phonemes //i, u, a// would then be the syllabic counterparts of //j, w, h//.)
+Words claimed to have unpredictable syllables include sṃnṃnṃuuc 'mute', smṇmṇcaw '(the fact) that they are children', ksnṃak 'to work', clhmṇalc 'to beget a child' and astsʼḷnak 'to use a basket'.

+He also asserts that Nuxalk's syllable structure is unlike other Salishan languages and would be the result of prolonged contact with Oowekyala, from which many obstruent-only roots were borrowed.

 Grammar

+Typology

+Nuxalk is a polysynthetic language with polypersonal agreement.
+Affix order in transitive events is usually verb–object–subject but verb–subject–object with a 2nd person object.